-The Saint Mary’s University Act, 1970, as amended in 2007 (“Act”) sets out objects and powers of Saint Mary’s University (“University”), and constitutes the Board of Governors (“Board”).
+The Saint Mary’s University Act, 1970, as amended in 2007 (“Act”) sets out the objects and powers of Saint Mary’s University (“University”), and defines the membership of the Board of Governors (“Board”).
 The powers and duties of the Board are in the Act.
 The Board of Governors exercises diligent stewardship, guiding the University in the public interest and respecting academic tradition.
 The Board acts according to high ethical standards within the framework provided by the law and the governance processes of the University.

 The Board consists of members of the University community, including alumni, faculty, students, and committed volunteers from the community at large.
 Through its stewardship role, the Board oversees the conduct of the University’s affairs, ensuring through the President that a qualified and diligent team carries out the day-to-day activities with respect to the University’s financial and other resources, and together with the Senate, fulfills the mission of the University.

 The Board’s Key Responsibilities

 - Academic quality: providing oversight of the University’s strategic direction to ensure academic quality, oversight of the academic and research plans while respecting the Senate’s responsibilities for setting educational policies.

 - Student experience: ensuring that the policies and strategic directions of the University advance the quality of the student experience, including a strong and comprehensive institutional commitment, focused on academic excellence, discovery and innovation and the continued health and wellness of our students.

 - Strategy: providing advice to the President on the development and expression of the University’s overall vision and long-term strategic direction, and by approving the strategic plan and providing stewardship of its implementation.

 - Protection and enhancement of the University's assets: monitoring and oversight in the following areas: